We serve communities

 With over 30 years of healthcare experience, Karen has serviced thousands of patients across the Midwest.

-AANP, OAAPN, DEA-X, Ohio licensed and North Dakota licensed, Sigma Theta Tau Internationsl Honor Society.
+AANP, AANC, OAAPN, DEA-X, Ohio licensed and North Dakota licensed, Sigma Theta Tau International Honor Society.

 The benefit of Tele-health.